alperta/wordpress-requirements/README.md

 - Clients list
     - Heading
     - List of logos (2 lines of 2x3 logos on desktop, 4 lines of 3 logos on tablet and mobile)
+- Header menu (synced) - will be used in all templates and templates part, see /patterns/ab-header-menu.php for a starter template
 - FAQ - see /patterns/ab-faq.php for a starter template
 - Slider - see /patterns/ab-slider.php for a starter template
 - Stats - see /patterns/ab-stats.php for a starter template